 The platform concept is shown in the following picture.

 The platform is built up in a modular manner.
 The simulation core calculates different simulation runs.
-Scenarios and agent components can connect to the core by standardized interfaces such as ASAM OpenDRIVE, OpenSCENARIO and OSI as well as Modelica FMI and SSP.
+Scenarios and agent components can connect to the core by standards and standardized interfaces such as ASAM OpenDRIVE, OpenSCENARIO and OSI as well as Modelica FMI and SSP.
 The openPASS Working Group (WG) provides simple examples of scenarios and agent components.
-Consequently, the user can freely connect their own scenarios and agent components to the simulation core.
-Possible use cases of using openPASS are accident research, functional development, safety performance assessment, virtual testing and virtual homologation.
+Consequently, users can freely connect their own scenarios and agent components to the simulation core.
+Possible use cases of using openPASS are accident research, functional development, safety performance assessment, virtual testing and homologation.

-OpenPASS has two main parts: the graphical user interface (GUI) and the simulation framework.
+The two main parts of openPASS: the graphical user interface (GUI) and the simulation framework.

 The GUI is intended to give the user an easy access to the configuration of experimental setups before the simulation.
 In order to perform a traffic simulation an input must be available, which can be prepared and offered by one of the GUI plugins.
 In the GUI, the users will conveniently select traffic scenarios, traffic participants (including vehicles, drivers and systems to be tested) as well as post-processing of the simulation results.
 OpenPASS simulation accepts open formats such as ASAM OpenDRIVE, OpenSCENARIO and several openPASS specific formats.
 Each file defines either simulation parameters, traffic scenario, traffic composition, events or other key data.
 It is built as a modular software allowing attachment of independent or dependent plugins.
 A plugin can read input data (e.g. from a PCM database https://www.vufo.de/pcm/?lang=en ), process these data and prepare an experiment configuration, which can be understood by the simulation.

 The simulation framework is a stand-alone executable (to be precise, two of them).
 It consists of:

 The simulation is a mostly generic assembly of data I/O routines, scheduler and a collection of interfaces.
 The simulation manager is meant to only collect and organize input data.
 The simulation core is the one performing the actual simulation.
 A simulation manager can, if configured so, start several experiments in parallel by triggering several simulation cores.